satish-annigeri/rcdesign/README.md

 4. **ShearReinforcement** and **Stirrups**
 5. **RectBeamSection** and **FlangedBeamSection**

-Code coverage through tests using `pytest-cov` is 100%.
+Code coverage through tests using `pytest-cov` at the current time is 100%.
 Analysis of rectangular and flanged beam sections with and without compression reinforcement, for flexure and shear, has been completed.
-More examples will be verified to consider different cases.
+Several examples have been solved and verified by hand to consider different cases.

 ### Documentation
 Documentation is presently not available, but is the current ongoing task.